thedeveloperever/optimac/README.md

 # OptiMac
 *OptiMac is an open source alternative to most big name apps which usually don't even improve speed.
 Formerly MacOS-Debloater*

-# How can I debloat my system?
+# How can I optimize my system?
 *Note: You need SIP to be turned off.*

-*Also, I try to make commits stable.
-They also go through testing.*

 Open your terminal and type the following commands.